Vaughan denies making racist comment

 Last updated on .From the section Cricket

-Former England captain Michael Vaughan says he was named in Yorkshire's Azeem Rafiq report but "totally denies any allegation of racism".
+Rana Naved-ul-Hasan has corroborated Azeem Rafiq's claim that Michael Vaughan made a racist comment to a group of Asian players - a claim which Vaughan "totally denies".

-An investigation found Rafiq had been a victim of "racial harassment and bullying" while at the club.
+The former England captain said he was named in Yorkshire's Rafiq report.

-Vaughan says the report states he told a group of Asian players, including Rafiq: "Too many of you lot, we need to do something about it."
+Vaughan is alleged to have told a group of Asian players, including Rafiq and Naved: "Too many of you lot, we need to do something about it."

 - Yorkshire cricket racism scandal - how we got here